ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 in :ref:`custom_chisel` to add your project to the build system, then create a config by following the steps in :ref:`hetero_socs_`.
 You can now run any desired workflow for the new config just as you do for the built-in cores.

-If you would like to see how an actual core are integrated into Chipyard, ``generators/ariane/src/main/scala/ArianeTile.scala`` provides a concrete example of integrating a third party Verilog core Ariane.
+If you would like to see an example of a complete third-party Verilog core integrated into Chipyard, ``generators/ariane/src/main/scala/ArianeTile.scala`` provides a concrete example of the Ariane core.
+Note that this particular example includes additional nuances with respect to the interaction of the AXI interface with the memory coherency system.